faircloth-lab/phyluce/docs/uce-processing.rst

 loci.
 So, if we were to open the ``$ASSEMBLY/contigs/genus_species1.contigs.fasta`` symlink the contig named ``node_1676`` corresponds to UCE locus ``uce-503``.
-Because contigs are named arbitrarily, this same UCE locus is also found in genus_species2, but it is named ``node-243``.
+Because contigs are named arbitrarily during assembly, this same UCE locus is also found in genus_species2, but it is named ``node-243``.

 Each entry in the rows also provides the orientation for particular contigs ``(-)`` or ``(+)``.
 This orientation is relative to the orientation of the UCE